CedricNtwari/ecommerce-backend-api/README.md

 - `PUT /reviews/:id/`: Update a review
 - `DELETE /reviews/:id/`: Delete a review

+### Checkout session

+- `POST /reviewsreate-checkout-session/`: Create a new checkout session with Stripe

 ## Test Coverage

 To ensure the stability and reliability of the application.
 I use the `coverage` tool to measure how much of the codebase is covered by automated tests.
 This helps identify areas that may need more testing and ensures that our code is well-tested.